sammooreprogramming/Exemplary-README-Creator/All/Develop/README.md

 The following contributed to this assignment: a

-# Licenses
+# License
     This application's license category is: MIT.
-If you have questions, please consult the documentation at .
+If you have questions, please consult the documentation at [License: MIT](https://opensource.org/licenses/MIT).

 # GitHub Information